Find the right balance between meeting your needs and limiting your load.

 - A big beach towel that can double as a blanket.

 - A clip-on reading light.
 It can double as a night light or for finding items in the car when it’s dark.

 - Insect repellent, lip protection and sunscreen

 - Tweezers and needle for the inevitable splinter

 Cathy Lanigan, author of the Lonely Planet’s Travel With Your Children, offers this tip from parent Louise Anderson of Australia: “Always remember to pack wet wipes for dirty hands, ice cream mouths, pen marks and seat cleaners at toilet time.”

 Don’t forget to pack a few favorite toys and books, and maybe a surprise or two to unwrap while on long plane or car trips.

 Other useful items you may want to tuck in your luggage are a roll of toilet paper and a small container of hand sanitizer.

 If you are traveling by airplane, remember to keep liquids and gels out of your hand luggage.
 Take a moment before you pack to review the most up-to-date information on banned substances.
-By keeping current on allowable carry-on substances you avoid having to dispose of them at security checkpoints (Learn about the 3-1-1 rule).
+By keeping current on allowable carry-on substances you avoid having to dispose of them at security checkpoints.